Surgery to remove melanoma skin cancer

 You might have a skin graft or flap to cover the wound if your doctor needs to remove a large area of skin.

 Most people who have a wide local excision don’t need a skin graft or flap.
-The area can heal up well without one.
+The area can heal well without one.

 Skin graft